-Research in my group focuses on the development of new methods to phosphorylate alcohols utilizing both phosphorous (III) and phosphorous (V) reagents.
-Current limitations in these reactions include non-catalyzed pathways, poor protecting groups on phosphorous and harsh reaction conditions.
+Research in our group focuses on the development of new methods to phosphorylate alcohols utilizing both phosphorous (III) and phosphorous (V) reagents.
+Key questions for our lab are:

 (13) "A Wet-lab Approach to Stereochemistry Using 31P NMR Spectroscopy" O.S.
 Fenton and B.R.
 Sculimbrene J. Chem.
 Ed.
 2011, 88, 662-664 .

 (12) "Synthesis of a D-Ala-D-Ala Peptide Isostere via Olefin Cross-metathesis and Evaluation of Vancomycin Binding" R.K.
 Quinn, A.L.
 Cianci, J.A.
 Beaudoin and B.R.
 Sculimbrene Bioorg.
 Med.
 Chem.
 Lett.
 2010, 20, 4382-4385.

 (11) "Efficient Catalyst Turnover in the Phosphitylation of Alcohols with Phosphoramidites" P.B.
 Brady, E.M.
 Morris, O.S.
 Fenton and B.R.
 Sculimbrene Tetrahedron Lett., 2009, 50, 975-978.

 (10) "Lanthanide-Binding Tags with Unnatural Amino Acids: Sensitizing Tb(III) and Eu(III) Luminescnece at Longer Wavelengths."
 A.M.
 Reynolds, B.R.
 Sculimbrene, and B. Imperiali Bioconjugate Chem.
 2008, 19, 588-591.